seancorfield/vscode-calva-setup/README.md

 * `ctrl-; shift+d` -- when a binding in `let` is highlighted (both the symbol and the expression to which it is bound), this creates a `def` so the symbol becomes available at the top level: useful for debugging parts of a function inside `let`.
 * `ctrl-; e` -- Clover's built-in disconnect (from the REPL).
 * `ctrl-; f` -- Clover's built-in load file.
-* `ctrl-; j` -- treat the var at the cursor (or the current selection) as a Java class or instance, lookup the Java API docs for it, and display that URL (assumes the class is part of the Java Standard Library or that Google can find it!) by sending a `java.net.URL` object to `tap>` (which can be browsed Portal).
+* `ctrl-; j` -- treat the var at the cursor (or the current selection) as a Java class or instance, lookup the Java API docs for it, and produce that URL (assumes the class is part of the Java Standard Library or that Google can find it!); attempts to `slurp` the URL and send the returned HTML via `tap>` in a metadata wrapper that should render into Portal (taps just the URL if the `slurp` fails).
 * `ctrl-; k` -- Clover's built-in clear console.
 * `ctrl-; shift+k` -- Clear Portal's history.
 * `ctrl-; n` -- send the current namespace (object) to `tap>` (my dot-clojure `dev.clj` customizes Portal to provide a list of public Vars).